 Is homeschooling an effective way to educate your children?
 Homeschooling is as effective as the teachers and the materials used in the homeschool.
-So, if you have parents who love their children, and materials that are engaging and the children like studying it, you are going to have an effective homeschool.
+So, if you have parents who love their children, and materials that are engaging, and the children like studying them, you are going to have an effective homeschool.
 (Video of this article here.)

 But, if you have parents who are being forced to homeschool (e.g. isolation, coronavirus forcing parents to homeschool) and those parents are using a poor curriculum or don’t care about teaching their kids, children will have a poor experience home educating.